Amin-Golzari-Oskouei/NA-SSIFCM-MLW/README.md

 1) Please cite the following papers:

-Amin Golzari Oskouei, Negin Samadi, Asgarali Bouyer, and Bahman Arasteh, "TA Neighborhood-Aware Semi-Supervised Intuitionistic Fuzzy Clustering Method with Multi-Level Weighting," Applied Soft Computing (submitted).
+Amin Golzari Oskouei, Negin Samadi, Asgarali Bouyer, and Bahman Arasteh, "A Neighborhood-Aware Semi-Supervised Intuitionistic Fuzzy Clustering Method with Multi-Level Weighting," Applied Soft Computing (submitted).

 2) Please do not distribute the dataset or source codes to others without the authorization from Dr. Amin Golzari Oskouei (first Author).